 In this post, I run a development of my model which includes immunity waning (at a 150 day half-life), vaccine hesitancy by group, multiple vaccine inoculations (representing the typical two jabs required by most vaccines for best immunity) and also the possibility of vaccinated people not only to become infected, but also to pass on the virus even if not infected themselves.

-Delta variant impact on June 21st easing – delay or reduce?
+Coronavirus Delta variant impact on June 21st easing – delay or reduce?

 Having explored what pandemic advisers might be seeing and highlighting to decision-makers in Government, I run scenarios with different settings for the planned June 21st relaxation of lockdown, the last in the series of relaxations over the first half of 2021, following the January 3rd lockdown.
 These model scenarios show examples of what the relative consequences of the June 21st relaxation as planned, versus four other options:- cancellation of the June 21st step altogether, two different delays, of 28 and 56 days, and lastly a 50% reduction in the scope of the June 21st relaxation.

-What are UK Government advisers seeing?
+What are UK Government Coronavirus advisers seeing?

 I have developed some model scenarios that show examples of what might be behind expert advice on the caution required with new SARS-Cov-2 variants.
 The scenarios indicate the importance of the UK vaccine programme, as we face variants with potentially different characteristics of transmission, severity of infection and responsiveness to vaccines.
 Understanding those variant characteristics is vital for projections.